Narrandera New South Wales- find your home on the banks of the Murumbidgee

 Outdoor activities in the region include visiting the Narrandera Nature Reserve and the Regeneration Reserve near the Murrumbidgee River, which is home to upward of 200 healthy koalas.
 Nature lovers can rest assured that koala sightings also occur upstream and downstream of the reserve and across the region, too.

 Residents can take comfort in the excellent medical infrastructure that Narrandera and the surrounding region have to offer.
-A range of medical and health facilities is available, including three hospitals – Narrandera Hospital, Wagga Wagga Base Hospital, Calvary Riverina Hospital – and other dental, nursing, and surgical centres.
+A range of medical and health facilities is available in the area, including three hospitals – Narrandera Hospital, Wagga Wagga Base Hospital, Calvary Riverina Hospital – and other dental, nursing, and surgical centres.

-After dropping the kids off at school, there are many cafés where Mum and Dad can kick back and relax, including this one: the Red Door Café
+After dropping the kids off at school, there are many cafés in Narrandera New South Wales where Mum and Dad can kick back and relax, including this one: the Red Door Café

 Sporting and recreational facilities like the Marie Bashir Park, the Lake Talbot Water Park, and the many sport clubs operating out of these centres, help make Narrandera Shire a healthy and active community.
 Tennis, golf, bowling, netball – if you can name it, you can play it.
 Narrandera truly has something for everyone.